ChromiumOS: Builds and forks

 More recent versions of ChromiumOS are available from Arnoldthebat, who maintains daily and weekly builds along with usage guidelines and help.

 In July 2012, Chromium Build Kit was released.

 It automatically compiles a developer build and installs ChromiumOS on a USB drive.

 In 2015, New York City-based Neverware produced a ChromiumOS fork called CloudReady aimed at the educational market, with the intention of extending the life of older PCs and laptops.

 A subsequent version can dual-boot Neverware and the Windows operating system (until v64).
+In 2018, Neverware acquired Flint OS, a UK-based and China-based company.

 In 2020, Neverware was acquired by Google, and a similar "ChromeOS Flex" was released into beta in February 2022.

+Flint OS became FydeOS, which is based on Chromium OS to run on Intel-based computers, and the Raspberry Pi 4 family.

 Hardware

 Some devices have shipped with ChromiumOS preinstalled.
-In May 2011, Dell also released a new build for the Dell Inspiron Mini 10v netbook, following up on an earlier build released almost 18 months earlier.
+In May 2012, Dell also released a new build for the Dell Inspiron Mini 10v netbook, following up on an earlier build released almost 18 months earlier.
 The build did not support audio, but was bootable from a USB drive.
 Other devices include the Kogan Agora Chromium Laptop by the Australian company Kogan and the Xi3 Modular Computer, introduced by the company of the same name.
 In late 2015, a team headed by Dylan Callahan released a beta ChromiumOS port to the Raspberry Pi 2 single-board computer.
 In 2016, Flint Innovations released a ChromiumOS port for the latest Raspberry Pi 3/B model named Flint OS for RPi.
 Subsequently, this project has been fully open-sourced at GitHub, with all the files and detailed instructions to re-create the build.